What is the menopause?

 Early menopause

-The menopause occurs before the age of 45
+The menopause occurs between the ages of 40 and 45.

-The menopause occurs before the age of 40 (about 1 in 100 women).
+The menopause occurs before the age of 40 (at least 1 in 100 women, possibly more).